 - Do you suffer from any stomach or bowel disorders including ulcerative colitis or Crohn's disease? - Do you have kidney or liver problems, or are you elderly? - Do you have a condition called porphyria? - Do you suffer from any blood or bleeding disorder?
-If you do, your doctor may ask you to go for regular check-ups while you are taking these tablets. - Have you ever had asthma? - Are you breast-feeding? - Do you have heart problems, or have you had a stroke, or do you think you might be at risk of these conditions (for example, if you have high blood pressure, diabetes or high cholesterol or are a smoker)? - Do you have Lupus (SLE) or any similar condition? - Do you have an intolerance to some sugars such as sucrose?
-(These tablets contain sucrose.)
+If you do, your doctor may ask you to go for regular check-ups while you are taking these tablets. - Have you ever had asthma? - Are you breast-feeding? - Do you have heart problems, or have you had a stroke, or do you think you might be at risk of these conditions (for example, if you have high blood pressure, diabetes or high cholesterol or are a smoker)? - Do you have Lupus (SLE) or any similar condition? - Do you have an inherited intolerance to some sugars such as lactose?
+(Voltarol Tablets contain a small amount of lactose.)

-If the answer to any of these questions is YES, tell your doctor or pharmacist because Voltarol Tablets might not be the right medicine for you.
+If the answer to any of these questions is YES, discuss your treatment with your doctor or pharmacist because Voltarol Tablets might not be the right medicine for you.